After rounds of tornadoes across the South, storm threatens North Carolina, Virginia and Florida next - KESQ

 Four homes were destroyed and five others saw major damage in Allendale County, South Carolina, where suspected tornadoes were also reported, the state emergency management division said.
 At least three people suffered non-life-threatening injuries, the division added.

-The relentless severe weather is also responsible for storm-related injuries across multiple as well as rescues caused by fast-moving floodwaters.
+The relentless severe weather was also responsible for storm-related injuries and rescues due to the fast-moving floodwaters in multiple states.

 Late last month, Texas along with Mississippi and Louisiana were slammed with tornadoes that left at least one person dead.